la2050/archive/_projects/2016/at-risk-youth-get-jobs-in-local-communities.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  We are going into our second year of training at risk youth in high school how to create a resume, interview, job skills and job success.
+We patner with Wissip, Work is Success and local businesses to get paid internships which Ihave A Dream Foundation-Los Angeles pays for during the summer for 10 weeks.
+  Our robust team has already worked with theses students since 3rd grade to raise not only them, but their communities out of poverty.
+We have helped 7000 students and their families for 35 years
 project_impact: >-
   ["College completion","College matriculation rates","Proficiency in English
   and Language Arts and Math","Early education","Student education